maniospas/Blombly/docs/basics/io.md

 ## Permissions

-If you run IO operations out-of-the-box, you will likely encounter an error like below.
-This happens because Blombly prioritizes **execution safety** and does not allow you to access system resources unless you intent to do so.
+If you run IO operations out-of-the-box, you may encounter an error like below.
+This happens because Blombly prioritizes **execution safety** and does prvents you from accidentally tampering with or exposing system resources unless you intent to do so.
-By default, the virtual machine only has read access rights for the *bb://libs* (the contents of its standard library next to the executable) and working directories.
-It cannot modify anything and cannot read from anywhere else.
+By default, the virtual machine has read access rights for the *bb://libs* (the contents of its standard library next to the executable) and the working directory only.
+The latter is the place from where you *call* the executable, such as the the path you have cd-ed in your terminal.
+Blombly cannot modify anything and cannot read from anywhere else.

 <br>